xiyap/xiyap.github.io/README.md

+## Introduction
+In this project, I built a portfolio website designed to showcase my projects for public viewing.

+This website is constructed using a basic template from HTML5 UP, with personal modifications incorporated to enhance the website.

+## Webpage Template
 Massively by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 This is Massively, a text-heavy, article-oriented design built around a huge background image (with a new parallax implementation I'm testing) and scroll effects (powered by